 There are several forms of potential contamination that can render an otherwise great output product into something deemed “low quality” or even unsellable.
 With a little ingenuity and understanding of what exactly we are trying to remove from our hydrocarbon extracts, we can easily create a high-quality end product.
 With the use of inline contaminant remediation, these products won’t fall into any of the aforementioned categories..

 For the sake of this article, we’ll look at the three most common contaminant groups.
 Chlorophyll (and other contaminants that create an undesirable color in the end product), pesticides, and heavy metals.
-We’ll explore the common medias, as well as how they are used to achieve contaminant remediation.
+We’ll explore the common medias, as well as how they are used to achieve contaminant and pesticide remediation.

-Common Contaminants in Hydrocarbon Extracts
+Common Contaminants in Cannabis Extracts

 Our favorite adsorbent blend for color remediation of light hydrocarbon extracts consists of roughly 80–90% B80 and 10–20% Silica 60a.
 B80 is a naturally occurring bentonite clay product with a neutral acidity.
 Silica is also a naturally occurring mineral that has been utilized in traditional chemistry for a variety of purposes.
 In this scenario, the silica is responsible for removing water and water-soluble undesirables from the end product.
 B80 removes chlorophyll and other color-inducing contaminates such as the oxidative byproducts of terpene degradation.